Tetralogy of Fallot

 At birth, children may be asymptomatic or present with many severe symptoms.
-Later in infancy, there are typically episodes of bluish colour to the skin due to a lack of sufficient oxygenation, known as cyanosis.
-When affected babies cry or have a bowel movement, they may undergo a "tet spell" where they turn cyanotic, have difficulty breathing, become limp, and occasionally lose consciousness.
+Later in infancy, episodes of bluish colour to the skin typically occur due to a lack of sufficient oxygenation, known as cyanosis.
+When affected babies cry or have a bowel movement, they may undergo a "tet spell", where they turn cyanotic, have difficulty breathing, become limp, and occasionally lose consciousness.
 Other symptoms may include a heart murmur, finger clubbing, and easy tiring upon breastfeeding.

 The cause of tetralogy of Fallot is typically not known.
 Maternal risk factors include lifestyle-related habits (alcohol use during pregnancy, smoking, or recreational drugs), medical conditions (diabetes), infections during pregnancy (rubella), and advanced age of mother during pregnancy (35 years and older).
 Babies with Down syndrome and other chromosomal defects that cause congenital heart defects may also be at risk of tetralogy of Fallot.

-Tetralogy of Fallot is typically treated by open heart surgery in the first year of life.
+Tetralogy of Fallot is typically treated by open-heart surgery in the first year of life.
 The timing of surgery depends on the baby's symptoms and size.
 The procedure involves increasing the size of the pulmonary valve and pulmonary arteries and repairing the ventricular septal defect.
 In babies who are too small, a temporary surgery may be done with plans for a second surgery when the baby is bigger.
 With proper care, most people who are affected live to be adults.
 Long-term problems may include an irregular heart rate and pulmonary regurgitation.

-The prevalence is estimated to be anywhere from 0.02 to 0.04% in the general population.
+The prevalence is estimated to be from 0.02 to 0.04% in the general population.
 Though males and females were initially thought to be affected equally, more recent studies have found males to be affected more than females.
-It is the most common complex congenital heart defect, accounting for about 10 percent of cases.
+It is the most common complex congenital heart defect, accounting for about 10% of cases.
 It was initially described in 1671 by Niels Steensen.
-A further description was published in 1888 by the French physician Étienne-Louis Arthur Fallot, after whom it is named.
+A further description was published in 1888 by French physician Étienne-Louis Arthur Fallot, after whom it is named.
 The first total surgical repair was carried out in 1954.